 How are LSD Doses Measured

 A more accurate way to measure it is by the microgram.
 It can be difficult to find a reliable source that knows how many micrograms of LSD are in each tab.
-A standard dose when consuming to have a psychedelic experience ranges from 50 to 150 micrograms.
+A standard dose for inducing a psychedelic experience ranges from 50 to 150 micrograms.
 When microdosing, most users consume about a tenth of a normal dose, so somewhere between five to fifteen micrograms.

 LSD Dosage Chart